iworks/build-a-house/readme.txt

 == Description ==

 The plugin allows you to keep logs of expenses during the construction of the house, with the possibility of dividing them into steps, e.g. obtaining a permit, planning, building foundations, floors, roof, and similar.
 You can also keep a log of the most important events.

-Expense summaries available include monthly, date and predefined step expenses.
+Expense summaries available include the monthly, date and predefined step expenses.

 == Installation ==

 There are 3 ways to install this plugin:

 = 1.
-The super easy way =
+The super-easy way =
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to the menu Plugins > Add
 1. Search for `Build a House`
 1. Click to install
 1. Activate the plugin